 While much has changed in the past four decades, for our clients, much remains the same.
 They still need continuous care, and they and their families depend on us to provide a safe, nurturing environment.
 Many of our clients have grown older and have much greater needs for care, and our funding gets tighter.
 Through the decades, the commitment of our staff and our generous supporters stays strong, keeping Valley Village the place where people with developmental challenges thrive.

 In 2011, we celebrated our 40th anniversary.
-We have weathered many a storm financially but our commitment is stronger than ever.
+Our commitment is stronger than ever.
 We serve some 400 clients in our residential and day programs.
 We have two Adult Development Centers and an Adult Day Health Center.
 We are a model program for services for adults with developmental challenges.
 Our level of in-depth medical services makes us the only program in the San Fernando Valley where developmentally challenged adults with medical problems can attend day programs.
 Our homes are cheerful and are residents well cared for.
 They feel safe and they have fun.

 In 2013, we opened our Larkspur Home.
 Larkspur is our newest nursing home to care for medically fragile individuals coming out of the state developmental centers that are now being closed.